 Salmon Burgers With Avocado

-It’s grilling season, guys, and delicious salmon burgers with avocado and homemade ranch are the BEST way to celebrate!
+It’s grilling season and delicious salmon burgers with avocado and homemade ranch are the BEST way to celebrate!
 They’re easy, tasty and super healthy.
 Serve them in hamburger buns or with a salad!

-Salmon burgers with avocado and a yummy dressing are a nutritious protein-packed option for grilling season.
-When the weather starts to turn warm, and it’s time to grill burgers, I love swapping the classic beef burger with this lighter yet super flavorful alternative.
+This salmon burgers recipe made with fresh salmon, chunks of creamy avocado and a flavorful ranch dressing is a nutritious, protein-packed option for grilling season.
+When the weather starts to turn warm, and it’s time to grill burgers, I love swapping the classic beef burger with this lighter, yet super flavorful alternative.

 When I was experimenting with creating a homemade salmon patty mixture, I really wanted to make sure that the salmon patties would hold together well on the grill.
 I totally succeeded with this combo of ingredients!
 No crumbly mess!
 And the avocado, jalapeño, lime and garlic all meld together with the delicious meat from the salmon for next level deliciousness.
 Oh and that creamy homemade ranch topping on these burgers is totally next level.
 Fire up the grill!